KazeTachinuu/KazeTachinuu.github.io/content/about/_index.md

 ## My Education Experiences

 I'm an undergraduate studying cybersecurity in Singapore as part of an exchange program.
-I'm also creating a startup, Prometech, with a friend.
+I'm also creating a startup, <a href="https://www.prometech.in">Prometech</a>, with a friend.
 We're trying to create new tools using AI for computing, for example my latest project is a tool that uses reinforcement learning to do pentesting.
 ## My Interests

 I am interested in CyberSecurity, AI, and entrepreneurship.
 I am also interested in the intersection of these fields, for example using AI to improve CyberSecurity.
 I like to do Capture the Flag from time to time.